 - Alphabet Mini Eraser Activities – Initial Sound Cards

 - Snap Block Super Bundle

-I included tweezers, because they can be used manipulatives or other small objects.
-They are great for build fine motor skills by developing the thumb-forefinger pincer grasp.
+I included tweezers, because they can be used as manipulatives or other small objects.
+They are great for building fine motor skills by developing the thumb-forefinger pincer grasp.
 Kids love using these things.
-For some reason a pair of tweezers can make even the most mundane task exciting for them!
+For some reason, a pair of tweezers can make even the most mundane task exciting for them!
 So why not take advantage of that?

 So that’s our list.
-What are your favorite go to manipulatives for teaching?
+What is your favorite go-to manipulatives for teaching?
 Do you have any that you just couldn’t do without?
 Share a comment below.